 5111.106 (S-92)

-All cloud requirements owners shall use the CLIN descriptions aligned to the prescribed PSCs, located in AFARS Appendix HH, for all new cloud-related requirements for entry into contract management and portfolio management systems.
+(a) All cloud requirements owners shall use the CLIN descriptions aligned to the prescribed PSCs, located in AFARS Appendix HH, for all new cloud-related requirements for entry into contract management and portfolio management systems.
 The requiring organization shall identify the cloud activity, the assigned TBM tower, and PSC to enable clear mapping of the requirement to an appropriate CLIN(s).
 The prescribed PSCs are further aligned to the designated TBM investment areas for government-wide reporting requirements.
-Cloud requirements owners shall include applicable Performance Work Statement language, identified at in Appendix HH, and ensure all cloud-related requirements and resulting contract action(s) implement the Army’s Common Cloud Contracting Language.
+Cloud requirements owners shall include applicable Performance Work Statement language, identified at HQDA, Office of the Chief Information Officer - Army Technology Solutions PWS Language - 20250122.pdf - All Documents.

 Subpart 5111.2 – Using and Maintaining Requirements Documents